cashapp/paraphrase/README.md

 # Paraphrase

-A Gradle plugin that generates type safe formatters for Android string resources in the ICU message format.
+A Gradle plugin that generates type-safe formatters for Android string resources in the ICU message format.
 It integrates easily with Android Views and Compose UI.

 ## Usage